agileware-org/nft-editions/README.md

 Gas required: `652323`

 ### Description
-A static image MENFT (stored on IPFS) able to produce 100 editions, each one with 2.5% perpetual royalties on secondary sales.
+A static image MeNFT (stored on IPFS) able to produce 100 editions, each one with 2.5% perpetual royalties on secondary sales.

-Of any revenues this contract might collect, 15% of it will be given to the _curator_ address, the remainder 85% will go to the contract _owner_.
+Of any revenues this contract might collect, 15% of it will be given to the _curator_ address, the remainder 85% will go to the MeNFT _owner_.

 ### Properties